University Health Service (UHS)

 Referrals to Specialists

-If your UHS primary care provider (physician or nurse practitioner) considers an evaluation by a specialist necessary, s/he will refer you to a specialist.
-If transportation is a problem for you, please mention this to your provider so s/he can try to refer you to someone in the vicinity of the University.
+If your UHS primary care provider (physician or nurse practitioner) considers an evaluation by a specialist necessary, they will refer you to a specialist.
+If transportation is a problem for you, please mention this to your provider so they can try to refer you to someone in the vicinity of the University.

 Payment for Visits to Specialists

 The method of payment for visits to specialists will depend on the individual physician's office and billing practices.
 You may be expected to pay the bill yourself, or you may be able to provide the physician's office with your insurance contract number, so the claim can be submitted directly.
 If your insurance plan requires a co-payment for visits to specialists, you will be expected to pay the co-payment at the time of your visit.
 We recommend checking with the physician's office about payment when you schedule your appointment.

 If you have diagnostic laboratory tests or other procedures (e.g., wart removal, biopsies, Pap smear, surgical procedures) performed during your visit, you will be charged separately for these procedures.
 It is a good idea to verify your coverage with your insurance company before receiving services.

 For students covered by the Aetna Student Health insurance plan through UHS:

 - Office visits to specialists require a $25 co-pay per visit after you have met your annual deductible.
 A referral by a UHS health care provider is required before the visit.

 - There is a separate charge for diagnostic laboratory tests or other procedures performed during a visit to a specialist.
 Coverage for these services is not included in the coverage for visits to specialists.
 Charges billed by private physician's office, hospital, or UHS are covered in full with a referral.
 Charges that are billed by a private physician's office or lab without a referral are covered up to 70% of the cost; you must pay the remaining 30%.